TrueWinter/blog/_posts/2019-06-08-vodafone-uk-subdomain-takeover.md

 ![Email 11](/images/uploads/Email11.png)

 I did want to do a
-timeline but I edited some photos to blur out names and personal information and forgot to take note of the date or same a copy.
+timeline but I edited some photos to blur out names and personal information and forgot to take note of the date or save a copy.

 TL;DR: I found a
 subdomain takeover, reported it, and am now publicly disclosing it.